MrMystery10-del/NimbusUI/README.md

 Thank you for your interest in contributing to NimbusUI!

 ## License
-NimbusUI is licensed under the MIT License.
+NimbusUI is licensed under the Apache-2.0 License.